top of page

 The third mode of kinetic energy-based tunneling, or reverse-sliding, establishes a non-temporal delay that is relative to other entities in the bubble environment.
 In other words, since faster-than-light motion is possible via sliding, a corresponding reversed or slower-than-normal motion may also be induced by the environment.

-To reuse the previous analogy of an elastic ladder: if the ladder was condensed rather than stretched, the closer spaced rungs would slow movement for bodies even though the cyclic motion of kinetic energy remained uniform throughout the entire process.
+To reuse the previous analogy of an elastic ladder: if the ladder was condensed rather than stretched, the closer-spaced rungs would slow movement for bodies even though the cyclic motion of kinetic energy remained uniform throughout the entire process.
 The result of reverse-sliding, or slothing, by the bubble environment establishes a non-temporal delay for entities while being relative to other bodies due to their respective emissions of the bubble field (in three dimensions).

 4th Mode: Micro-Sliding (Frame Adjustment)